karshsri/edtech-ai-backend/README.md

-# edtech-ai-backend
+Component	                          Purpose
-A .NET Core Web API for semantic search over educational content using OpenAI embeddings and Qdrant.
-Supports multilingual input (English + Hindi) and retrieves meaning-based results via vector similarity.
-Built with clean architecture, async/await best practices, and configurable API keys.
+.NET Core Web API                  	Backend framework for building scalable RESTful services OpenAI Embeddings API              	Converts text into high-dimensional vectors for semantic comparison Qdrant Vector DB	                  Stores and searches embeddings using cosine similarity Postman	                            Used to test and validate API endpoints Docker Desktop	                    Intended to run Qdrant locally in a containerized environment